Looking to rock out in The Mile High City? Here's a look at some of your options. Air guitar is encouraged.

 Every rock fan should see at least one show at the legendary Red Rocks Amphitheatre, an acoustically perfect outdoor venue set amidst 300-foot-tall red sandstone monoliths.
 Over the years, The Beatles, U2 (who recorded a wildly popular live album here), Phish, Dave Matthews, Neil Young and hundreds more have rocked Red Rocks under the stars.
 The summer concert season runs from May to September -- but even if you can't make it to a show, check out the Performers Hall of Fame (open year-round), featuring photos, video and memorabilia from Red Rocks' past.

-The largest indoor general admission venue in Denver, the Fillmore Auditorium on Colfax and Clarkson has only been known as the Fillmore since 1999.
+The largest indoor general-admission venue in Denver, the Fillmore Auditorium on Colfax and Clarkson has only been known as the Fillmore since 1999.
 But its rock roots go much deeper than that.
-Originally built as a skating rink in 1907, the building hosted a virtual who's who of psychedelic rock in the heady late 1960s -- Jimi Hendrix, The Doors, The Who, and The Grateful Dead all blew the roof off here.
+Originally built as a skating rink in 1907, the building hosted a virtual who's who of psychedelic rock in the late 1960s — Jimi Hendrix, The Doors, The Who and The Grateful Dead all blew the roof off here.
 Today, you can catch an act just hitting its stride, or an intimate performance by a legend such as Bob Dylan or Elvis Costello.
 Be sure to take a little time to take in the photographs covering the walls, capturing the Fillmore's incredible performers in full flight.

 Another cool Colfax rock venue, the Bluebird is a favorite among in-the-know Denver music fans.
 From the stylish marquee outside to the laid-back ambiance inside, the 1913-built theater inspires musicians to give their best performances.
 The theater is laid out in tiers with an above-it-all balcony overlooking the entire space.

-On Saturday, May 24, 2014, Downtown Denver will be transformed into a massive free rock concert when 25 bands take to five stages for the fifth annual Denver Day of Rock.
-The performance areas will be along the 16th Street Mall, Denver's mile-long pedestrian promenade, making it easy to roam from act to act.
-Food and beverage booths will be set up throughout downtown for the event (which benefits Concerts For Kids, a Denver charity), with free music rocking the city from 2:30 to 9:30 p.m.
+Each May, Downtown Denver is is transformed into a massive, free rock concert where 25 bands take to five stages for the annual Denver Day of Rock.
+The performance areas are along the 16th Street Mall, Denver's mile-long pedestrian promenade, making it easy to roam from act to act.
+Food and beverage booths are set up throughout downtown for the event (which benefits Amp the Cause, a Denver charity), with free music rocking the city well into the night.

 Denver's very own version of Austin's South By Southwest Music Festival (SXSW), the Underground Music Showcase takes over the streets and stages of South Broadway for a multi-night extravaganza featuring the cream of Denver's underground music scene.
-This year, 250-300 local and national bands will play in 25-30 venues for more than 5,000 music lovers over four days and nights.
-Live music fans can stroll from club to club, from stage to stage, catching the city's rising stars before the rest of the world hears about them.
-The 2014 event takes place July 24-27.
+This year, 400 local and national bands will play in 20 venues for more than 15,000 music lovers over four days and nights.
+Live music fans can stroll from club to club and stage to stage, catching the city's rising stars before the rest of the world hears about them.